WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 We have a few options at WEHI for storage and compute.

 Some projects have requirements that you can use your own laptop or computer.
+For others you can use the following options:

 1. If you want to use a High Performance Computer (HPC) to learn more skills, or you have bigger requirements of storage and compute than can fit on your laptop, [you can use the Milton HPC](https://wehieduau.sharepoint.com/sites/rc2/SitePages/What-is-Milton.aspx).
 2. If you use Milton HPC, [you can use the VAST scratch space for your temporary storage](https://wehieduau.sharepoint.com/sites/rc2/SitePages/Data-how-to-store.aspx#stornext-and-vast).